 The creators of Pelikin want to make a big impression in the travel money market, so they have rolled out an app with a range of awesome features that’ll appeal to frequent travellers, especially millennials.

-Users have the ability to hold their funds in up to five currencies all on the Pelikin app.
-You are able to swap between them in real-time using the app so that you always have access to the right type of money whenever and wherever you are.
+Users have the ability to hold their funds in up to 21 currencies all on the Pelikin app.
+Six random currencies will be shown on opening the app, but you are able to swap between them in real-time using the app so that you always have access to the right type of money whenever and wherever you are.
 Pelikin’s app designers have incorporated national flags and symbols to ensure the categorised currency system is clear and easy to use for everyone.

 Perfect for people travelling in groups, Pelikin have added a split bill function so that users can track and share expenses with the people around them.
 Everyone instantly pays their share through the Pelikin app and all the hard work is done for you, no need to pay people back or deal with mounds of cash.